krishkpatil/covid-19-tracker/README.md

 ![COVID-19 Tracker](https://i.ibb.co/MM3ZqKS/covid-small.png)

 ## Introduction
-A simple COVID-19 Tracker application created using React (on TypeScript) to get cases,
+A simple COVID-19 Tracker application created using React to get cases,

 death and recovery of corona patients from around the world based on the [DiseaseAPI](https://github.com/disease-sh/api)